 On the contrary, you’ll notice that most are not low-fat or low-calorie, but are a good source of healthy fat (from sources like coconut, nuts, seeds, etc.) and highly satisfying.

-Please note that I am not a nutritionist, dietician, or health-care professional of any kind, and nothing on this website should be construed as nutritional, health-care, or medical advice.
+Please note that nothing on this website should be construed as nutritional or medical advice.
 Be sure to check with your health care provider before making any changes to your diet.